 According to industry experts, this product has been in development for several years and could be the future of how we pay for everyday items.
 Tim Cook, Apple’s CEO, took the stage at a media event earlier today to announce the new system.
 “It’s going to change the way you pay for things forever,” Cook said.

 With all the recent hacking and credit card breach stories in the news these days, the announcement could quite possibly not come at a better time.
 Apple says that this new method of payment will revolutionize the payment process, and “fix” the existing system that can be easily compromised.

 So what exactly is Apple Pay?
 How will it help you?
 Here is an ultimate guide with everything you need to know about this new Apple feature.

-Apple Pay is a program that will be built in to all new iPhones as well as the new Apple watch products which are set to be released early next year.
-It is a mobile wallet of sorts that allows you to pay for many of the everyday items you already buy with a simple wave of your hand (or phone).
+Apple Pay is a program that will be built into all new iPhones as well as the new Apple watch products, which are set to be released early next year.
+It is a mobile wallet of sorts that allows you to pay for many of the everyday items you already buy with a pure wave of your hand (or phone).

 This new method of paying for things could be the answer to many security concerns that are facing Americans today.
 By utilizing the Apple Pay system for completing transactions, customer’s credit card and banking information will be kept safe and secure from hackers.

 It’s effortless.
 If you have an iTunes account, which millions of people already have, chances are your banking and credit card information is already saved in your profile.

 A transaction using the new Apple Pay system works by communicating a security or authorization code from your phone to the receiving terminal at the check-out stand.
 This transfer of information occurs because of a device called a Near Field Communication (NFC) antenna that is built into the device itself.
 This antenna allows you to place your phone near the receiving terminal, and with that one simple action, your transaction is completed.